 Wireless Programming and Debugging for STM32 with TapNLink Primer

-Update and debug of firmware can be done thanks to typical physical links such as USB, UART or I2C but this procedure requires a physical access with specific connectors on the device.
-But sometimes a physical access is not easy, either because of the distance between the PC and your electronic board or that your electronic system stands in a moving object.
+Firmware can be updated and debugged using physical links such as USB, UART or I2C if there are specific physical connectors on the device.
+Physical access is not always possible, either because of the distance between the PC and the firmware or because the firmware is in a moving object.

-Thanks to TapNLink Primer, it is now possible to remotely update and debug the firmware by using a wireless BLE connection.
-In this tutorial we will present the steps to use TapNLink Primer as an SWD programming and debugging tool with the help of Ride7 debugging environment.
-Even if programming over a BLE communication is quite slow (about 3x slower than a connected debugger Raisonance's RLink), the debugging process is quite similar and useful.
+TapNLink Primer provides the possibility to remotely update and debug firmware using a wireless BLE connection.
+In this tutorial we present the steps to use TapNLink Primer as an SWD programming and debugging tool in a Ride7 debugging environment.
+Programming via BLE is quite slow (about 3x slower than a connected debugger Raisonance's RLink), but the debugging speed is similar.

-- Windows 10 PC: For using TapNLink Primer as a debugger you need a BLE enabled Windows 10 (version 1803 or above).
-If your PC does not have a BLE device integrated you can purchase an USB Bluetooth Dongle like CSR 4.0.
-Please verify that the dongle is compatible with Windows 10 environment.
+Windows 10 PCTo use **TapNLink Primer** as a debugger you need a BLE enabled Windows 10 (version 1803 or above).
+If your PC does not have a BLE device integrated you can purchase a USB Bluetooth Dongle like CSR 4.0.
+Please verify that the dongle is compatible with Windows 10.

 Step1: Hardware Preparation

-TapNLink Primer Evaluation Kit is coming with the Sensor-demo sample application on an STM32F103x8 application board (Blue pill).
+TapNLink Primer Evaluation Kit has the Sensor-demo sample application preloaded on an STM32F103x8 application board (Blue pill).
 Connect the STM32 application board to TapNLink as shown in this picture.
 Power the STM32 target board with a micro USB power cable: its red LED lights up and the green LED starts blinking.
 The target board powers the TapNLink Primer.